cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 In step 2, an account must be created in the Dogu software with the generated information.

-In step 3, the credentials are output with the format `echo "<registrykey>: <registryvalue>"`. `registrykey` and `registryvalue` must be separated by a colon and a space.
+In step 3, the credentials get printed in the format `<registrykey>: <registryvalue>`. `registrykey` and `registryvalue` must be separated by a colon and a space.
 The whole line must be terminated by a newline.

 These credentials are automatically read by the processing client and stored in the consumer's dogu-specific configuration area in encrypted form.
 Following the example above, the consumer dogu would set up two registry entries containing the respective secret as a value: